Area code 710: History

+Dialing prefixes of the form N10, where N is any digit from 2 to 9, were not initially assigned in the nationwide numbering plan which was designed in the post-World War II era, and announced in October 1947.
+By the 1960s, these area codes were designated and reserved from general assignment as Service Access Codes (SAC).

-Teletypewriter Exchange
+Teletypewriter Exchange Service

-Area code 710 was one of three US area codes in the former AT&T Teletypewriter Exchange (TWX) network, sold to Western Union in 1969 and renamed as Telex II.
-It covered the US Northeast (New England, New York, New Jersey, Pennsylvania, Maryland, the District of Columbia, Virginia, and West Virginia).
+In 1962, AT&T assigned the first N10 code in area code 510, for conversion to dial service of the Teletypewriter Exchange Service (TWX) in the United States.
+Later in the decade, the TWX dial system was extended with the new prefixes 710, 810, and 910.
+710 was assigned to a region comprising the northeast of the United States (New England, New York, New Jersey, Pennsylvania, Maryland, the District of Columbia, Virginia, and West Virginia).
+Telex use of prefix 710 was decommissioned in 1981, and became available for assignment as a normal area code.

-The original TWX area codes were 510 in the United States and 610 in Canada.
-The addition of 710 in the Northeast, 810 in the South (plus Michigan, Ohio, Indiana, and Kentucky) and 910 west of the Mississippi allowed each major city one or more local exchange prefixes in the special area code.

-The U.S. TWX area codes (510, 710, 810, 910) were decommissioned in 1981.
-Canada moved its remaining 1 (610) numbers to area code 600 in 1992.

-Current usage
+United States government

 The area code is reserved for use by the United States Government.
 It is used in the Government Emergency Telecommunications Service (GETS), is intended for emergencies or crisis situations when the landline network is congested and the probability of completing a normal call is reduced.
 It provides alternate carrier routing, high probability of completion, trunk queuing and exemptions from network management controls.

 A special access code of 12 digits is required for using the service.
-Upon dialing this phone number, a mechanical beep prompts the caller to enter the access code.
-If a correct code is entered, the caller is prompted to dial the destination number (area code + number).
-If an access code is not entered at the beep, the call is redirected to a human operator who asks for the access code.
+Upon dialing this telephone number, a beep prompts the caller to enter the access code.
+Thus authorized, the caller is prompted to dial the destination number (area code and number).
+If an access code is not entered, the call is redirected to a human operator who asks for the access code.